 Because my girls love reading, I often turn to stories to help them learn.
 We’ve learned about history, religion, and geography through novels.
-Science, Naturally! novels teach children about STEM via stories.
-I’ll have to look these books up for my avid little readers.
-If you think you’re child would also be interested, check out Amy’s review below.
+Even science can be taught via a story!
+Science, Naturally! is an independent press that seeks to teach children about STEM and encourage a lifetime of curiosity.
+If your child needs some help getting interested in science, check out Amy’s review below.

 Amy, a former teacher and now homeschooling mom, recently had the opportunity to read and review Ghost in the Water and Leonardo da Vinci Gets a Do-Over.
 Both of these amazing books are published by Science, Naturally! and provide a myriad of learning opportunities for the reader.
 Each book is jammed pack with facts and ideas from multiple subject areas that are seamlessly woven together to create a great story!
 Readers will be so enthralled in the story that they won’t realize they are learning.